live Iran accuses the U.S. of ceasefire breach, vows retaliation after ship seized in the Gulf of Oman - Monday 20 April

 Their arrival follows the early departure of four Crew-11 members due to a medical evacuation in mid-January.

-The ISS, which spans the length of a football field, is operated by a US-Russian-led consortium that includes Canada, Japan and 11 European nations.
+The ISS, which spans the length of an American football field, is operated by a US-Russian-led consortium that includes Canada, Japan and 11 European nations.
 It has been continuously inhabited for more than 25 years.

 NASA has confirmed its commitment to maintaining the station until at least 2030, continuing a decades-long multinational effort that began after the Cold War.